 Credit union auto loan rates

-Can I qualify for a credit union auto loan?
+Can I qualify for credit union vehicle loans?

-Credit union car loans come with two sets of requirements: membership requirements and loan eligibility requirements.
+Credit union car loans can come with two sets of requirements: membership requirements and loan eligibility requirements.

 - Geographic.
 Sometimes membership is only available to people who live in a certain area or province as their emphasis is on the community that they serve.

 - Employment.
 Some credit unions are only available to employees at a certain organization, like the Police Credit Union.

 - Donation.
 Many credit unions allow you to join even if don’t meet its typical geographic or employment requirements by making a small donation to a local charity.